| Licensees : |

 April 1776.

-``Property Freehold - apply to Mr. Humphrey at Thorpe next Norwich''.Steward & Patteson records confirm that the house included a
+``Property Freehold - apply to Reverend Mr. Humphrey at Thorpe next Norwich''.Steward & Patteson records confirm that the house included a

 slaughterhouse.